How to declutter paper at home with a 4-step system and organization tips.

 It is better to use your judgment than throwing something you might need in the future just because you read it somewhere.

 Having said that, there is a general rule of 7 years for tax return documentation but, in some cases, people will need to dig deeper than that.

 If you are in any doubt consulting a tax expert before disposing of such documents is the way to go.

 Keep forever.
 Records such as birth and death certificates, marriage licenses, divorce decrees, Social Security cards, and military discharge papers should be kept indefinitely.
 Also, hold on to any defined-benefit plan documents, estate-planning documents, life-insurance policies, and an inventory of what’s inside your bank safe deposit box.Source

-For other type of papers such as receipts, bank statements and other documents click here.
+For other types of papers such as receipts, bank statements, and other documents click here.

-Now that you finally declutter all the unnecessary paper is time to organize it.
+Now that you have finally cleared all the unnecessary papers is time to organize them.

 1. Consider Using a Labeled Filing System